Updated for Spring/Summer 2023.

-Stay up to date on the latest from the Hartford Regional Market here.
+Stay up to date on the latest from the Connecticut Regional Market here.

-The farmers’ market at the Connecticut Old State House is back!
-Opening day is Friday, July 1st from 10:00 am–2:00 pm.
+The farmers’ market at the Connecticut Old State House is back and opening day is Friday, June 16th from 10:00 am–2:00 pm.
 In addition to the market, they will also host their first Summer Concert of the season at noon.

 View the lineup of farms, local vendors, food trucks, pop-up shops, and more on the West End Farmers' Market website.

-The Broad Street Farmers' Market, operated by Forge City Works, is held every Thursday from 11:00 am–2:00 pm from June 2nd to October 12th at 539 Broad Street, Hartford.
+The Broad Street Farmers' Market, operated by Forge City Works, is held every Thursday from 11:00 am–2:00 pm from June to October at 539 Broad Street, Hartford.
 More information to come about opening day.

 Almost all farmers’ markets in Hartford accept SNAP and EBT.
 The West End Farmers' Market and Broad Street Farmers' Market participate in the Double Value Coupon Program (DVCP), a national non-profit program that provides customers with an incentive to spend their SNAP dollars at farmers'' markets by doubling the value of SNAP they spend on produce, $20 per market (a $40 value).